engtuncay/engtuncay.github.io/web-javascript/30-Days-Of-JavaScript-master/js-notes-2-tor.md

 setInterval(sayHello, 1000) // it prints hello in every second, 1000ms is 1s
 ```

-#### Setting a time using a setTimeout
+#### setTimeout Funtion

-In JavaScript, we use setTimeout higher order function to execute some action at some time in the future.
 The setTimeout global method take a callback function and a duration as a parameter.
 The duration is in milliseconds and the callback wait for that amount of time.

 ```js
 // syntax